FAST$^2$: an Intelligent Assistant for Finding Relevant Papers: How to correct

-\begin{RQ}{Answer to RQ3 ``How to Correct?"} If reviewers frequently pause and recheck old conclusions whose labels contradict the current conclusion of the learner, then the performance deterioration associated with human error can be alleviated.
-This ``pause and recheck'' policy implemented by our Disagree tactic, outperforms state of the art error correction methods. \end{RQ}
+\begin{RQ}{Answer to RQ3 ``How to Correct?"} If reviewers frequently pause and recheck old conclusions whose labels contradict the current conclusion of the learner, the performance deterioration associated with human error can be alleviated without much overhead rechecking effort. \end{RQ}

+The updated algorithm with {Disagree} to correct human misclassifications is shown in Algorithm~\ref{alg:alg4}.
+Rows colored in yellow are the differences from Algorithm~\ref{alg:alg3}.
+Functions already described in Algorithm~\ref{alg:alg3} are omitted.